basisproject/paper/src/part2/01-overview.md

 Basis -- a protocol for post-capitalist production -- can be broken down at a high level into a few types of entities: agents, blocs, resources, and network.
 The protocol describes these entities, and the dynamics and interactions they have with each other.

+The economics used in the Basis protocol are an extension of the ValueFlows [^1] protocol.

 ### Agents

 Agents are individual people who are participating in the protocol.
 While they can be productive, they do not necessarily have to be.
 Agents are the initiating force behind any movement within the protocol: from performing labor to voting to consuming products, all actions within the protocol are driven by agents.